looshi/docker-notes/docker-notes.md

 docker kill container-name
 docker kill $(docker ps -q) # kill all

-# show all containers that are running
+# show all containers
-docker ps
+docker ps         # that are running docker ps --all   # that have been run or are running

-# show all containers that exist on the host, i guess a log of everything running or already ran
+# show all images
-docker ps --all
+docker image list

 # run and then destroy right after its run with --rm
 docker run -it --name looshi-image --rm alpine:3.10